cac3r/htb_machines/busqueda/README.md

 - **`/usr/bin/python3 /opt/scripts/system-checkup.py`** — the specific command allowed: Python running a particular script.
 - **`*`** — a wildcard, meaning you can pass **any arguments** after the script name.

-If there is a `*` wilcard, may need to add anything after for it to function, and print the available arguments and/or syntax.
+If there is a `*` wildcard, may need to add anything after for it to function, and print the available arguments and/or syntax.

 ---
 ##### Abusing relative-path execution flaw in script executable as root